Skip to navigation Skip to content

 Assessment under 'no future work capacity' portability provisions + Read more ...

-Tell them that before the final decision can be made, a Medical Review and Job Capacity Assessment (JCA) will be required.
+Tell the customer that before Services Australia can make a final decision, they need to have a Medical Review and Job Capacity Assessment (JCA).
 Customers can choose to undergo this assessment.
 See Assessment for Disability Support Pension customers going overseas under the no future work capacity provisions.

-Continuing with the Portability Script - Departures and Returns will give an interim decision pending receipt of the Medical Report form and JCA report dependant on their circumstances:
+Continuing with the Portability Script - Departures and Returns will give an interim decision pending receipt of the Medical Report form and JCA report dependent on their circumstances:

 4